vaibhavkhl/vaibhavkhl.github.io/_drafts/solo-backpacking-seasia.md

 ### Resources for planning

 I started looking for books and found [Funky guides](https://www.amazon.com/Backpackers-Guide-Southeast-Asia-2016-ebook/dp/B00OY2QHX4) for backpacking to SE Asia.
-I really liked this book and it helped me decide on the countries and routes.
+I liked this book and it helped me decide on the countries and routes.

 I used lonely planet during the journey to find more information about particular places.